-AVIATION MAINTENANCE TECHNICIAN - POWERPLANT (AM61)
+AVIATION MAINTENANCE TECHNICIAN - POWERPLANT (AM61) Technical Certificate of Credit

 The Aviation Maintenance Technician - Power Plant program prepares students for employment in the field of aviation maintenance.
 The program emphasizes a combination of aircraft power plant maintenance theory and practical application.
 Satisfactory completion of all AMT program courses entitles students to participate in the FAA power plant examinations and certifications.
 Central Georgia Technical College is a FAA Part 147 Certificated School.